radicalbit/NSDb/docs/SQL_doc.md

 [LIMIT n]
 ```

-Using `limit` clause in combination with `order` can be very useful to retrieve oldest or yougest records of a time series.
+Using `limit` clause in combination with `order` can be very useful to retrieve oldest or youngest records of a time series.

 For example, the query below returns the 10 youngest records